thomfoster/Fake-News/README.md

 - hashtag is automatically added even on spacebar
 - press enter or hit search, search bar flies up and out, loading symbol flies up and in
 - when loaded, black background fades away to reveal white background and results

+OLD POINTS
+- [RESEARCHED] hosting
+  - easy for heroku
+- [IMPLEMENT GONE RIGHT] graphic for probability
+  - Used JQUERY add on
+  - copied folder from node_modules to static
+- [IMPLEMENT GONE WRONG] jumbotron for tweets
+  - Tweets wrong size so looked silly